Written by Axel Martinelli

 Bioinformaticians do not need to produce several static reports and biologists do not need to go through them each time.

-This philosophy is reflected in the nature of our platforms which allow users to interact with and alter outputs as they perform the analysis.
+This philosophy is reflected in the nature of our platform, Omics Playground, which allows academic, biotech and pharma teams to drive collaboration and insight by interacting with and altering outputs as they perform their RNA-Seq, proteomics or metabolomics data analysis.